jo/git-relax/couchdb-setup/README.md

 # Setup CouchDB
 Provision a new CouchDB server.

-The script [setup-couchdb.sh](setup-couchdb.sh) runs several idempotent curl commands against CouchDB.
+The script [couchdb-setup.sh](couchdb-setup.sh) runs several idempotent curl commands against CouchDB.

 1. Wait for CouchDB to be ready by querying welcome endpoint in a loop
 1. Setup the cluster as single node, usind `_cluster_setup` API